arczi84/wipeout-sdl1/README.md

 ## Linux & Unix-like

-Building on Linux should be as simple as installing CMake, GLEW, and the necessary platform libraries from your package manager.
+Building on Linux should be as simple as installing CMake, and the necessary platform libraries from your package manager.
 For brevity, this guide assumes that the necessary development tools (i.e. a C compiler, make) have already been installed.
-The SDL1.2 platform should only require the `SDL1.2` library and headers, whilst the Sokol platform requires the library/headers for:
+The SDL1.2 platform should only require the `SDL1.2` library and headers, whilst the

-- `X11`
-- `Xi`
-- `Xcursor`
-- `ALSA`

 The following snippets list the specific package manager invocations for popluar \*nix OSs: